ericalarcon/AndroidBasicFramework/README.md

 ###public String title()
-You have to return the title that will show in the ActionBar
+You have to return the title that will show in the ActionBar<br/>
 <img src="screenshots/actionbar_icon_title.jpg" width=300px/>

 ###public UniversalRowAdapter getAdapter(Context context, ListView listview)